yahyamissaoui/My_Projects/Chess Game/READ_ME.md

 ## Upcoming Features :

 - En passant: This special pawn capture rule will be added soon.
-- Pawn promotion: Currently in development and will be included in the next update.

 ## !!
 Requirements !! :